Sir George Duff-Sutherland Dunbar of hempriggs, 6th Bt.1

 M, #180434, b.
 3 August 1906, d.
 4 February 1963

-Sir George Cospatrick Duff-Sutherland Dunbar of Hempriggs, 7th Bt. was born on 3 August 1906.1 He was the son of Sir George Duff-Sutherland Dunbar of hempriggs, 6th Bt. and Sybil Hawtrey Tate.1 He died on 4 February 1963 at age 56, unmarried.2
+Sir George Cospatrick Duff-Sutherland Dunbar of Hempriggs, 7th Bt. was born on 3 August 1906.1 He was the son of Sir George Duff-Sutherland Dunbar of Hempriggs, 6th Bt. and Sybil Hawtrey Tate.1 He died on 4 February 1963 at age 56, unmarried.2

-Sir George Cospatrick Duff-Sutherland Dunbar of Hempriggs, 7th Bt. was educated at Harrow School, Harrow on the Hill, London, England.2 He was educated at New College, Oxford University, Oxford, Oxfordshire, England.2 He was admitted to Middle Temple in 1931 entitled to practice as a barrister.2 He gained the rank of Honorary Colonel in the service of the during the Second World War.2 He held the office of Deputy Lieutenant (D.L.) of Caithness in 1955.2 He succeeded to the title of 7th Baronet Dunbar, of Hempriggs, co.
+He was educated at Harrow School, Harrow, London, EnglandG.2 He was educated at New College, Oxford University, Oxford, Oxfordshire, EnglandG.2 He was admitted to Middle Temple in 1931 entitled to practise as a barrister.2 He gained the rank of Honorary Colonel in the during the Second World War.2 He held the office of Deputy Lieutenant (D.L.) of Caithness in 1955.2 He succeeded as the 7th Baronet Dunbar, of Hempriggs, co.
 Caithness [N.S., 1706] on 8 April 1962.2

 Citations

-- [S1438] Sir William Arbuthnot, "re: Arbuthnot and Duff Families," e-mail message to Darryl Lundy, 29 August 2005 and 11 January 2006.
+1. [S1438] Sir William, Bt.
+Arbuthnot, "re: Arbuthnot and Duff Families," e-mail message to Darryl Lundy, 29 August 2005 and later.
 Hereinafter cited as "re: Arbuthnot and Duff Families."

 Dorothy Hewlett1